A history of Medicine at Temple

 As the city and the hospital's reach continued to grow, the hospital continued to expand.

-• 1991, Scott & White 2nd in the nation approved to implement an emergency medicine residency program.
+• 1991, Scott & White 2nd in Texas approved to implement an emergency medicine residency program.

-In 1991, Scott & White became the second hospital in the nation to be approved to implement an emergency medicine residency program.
+In 1991, Scott & White became was the second in Texas and one of the earliest in the nation to implement an emergency medicine residency program.
 Scott & White Emergency Medical Services (EMS) was established in 1988 as a non-emergency medical transport provider.

 • 1995 first Emergency Medicine class graduates